wezziekamphere/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su script is used when we want to switch users
+su script is used when we want to switch users whoami scripts username of the current user